sergeyplis/MeshDist_nvflare/README.md

 # MeshDist_nvflare
-MeshNet distributed learning by using the NVFlare framework
+MeshNet distributed learning by using the NVFlare framework.

+This work is in progress..